k2-fsa/fast_rnnt/README.md

 This project implements a method for faster and more memory-efficient RNN-T computation, called `pruned rnnt`.

+Note: There is also a fast RNNT loss implementation in [k2](https://github.com/k2-fsa/k2) project, which shares the same code here.
+We make `fast_rnnt` a stand-alone project in case someone wants only this rnnt loss.

 ## How does the pruned-rnnt work ?

 We first obtain pruning bounds for the RNN-T recursion using a simple joiner network that is just an addition of the encoder and decoder, then we use those pruning bounds to evaluate the full, non-linear joiner network.